matloff/des/README.md

 The file **inst/examples/MM1.R** in the package simulates this system.
 The functions in that file are thus application-specific, and we will refer to them as *user-supplied*.
 They call **DES** functions, which we will refer to as *package functions*.
+The user-supplied wrapper that runs the simulation is named **mm1** here.

 Here there are two kinds of events, job arrival and job completion.
 Think about how the system reacts to an arrival: